Clinical-Genomics/scout/docs/source/index.md

 We don't need to be GEMINI, focus more on visual part, marking, commenting etc.

+## Roadmap
+We are trying to build Scout piece by piece.
+This is the prioritized order we are planning on implementing those pieces.

+- [ ] Prepare real world representation of demo data + import CLI
+- [ ] Release a first draft of the working interface (core functionality)
+- [ ] Make sure that the package is installable with pip and/or Docker
+- [ ] Take in a first round of feedback from close collaborators
+- [ ] Add functionality for user management and comments
+- [ ] Implement more of less MIP/Clinical Genomics specific functionality
+  - Access rights connected with cases/families.
+"Admin" users should be able to view any case.
+  - IGV
+  - Sanger email order (+ image from IGV?)

 ## Contributing
 Further details to come at a later stage.